Photo: Wikimedia Commons (CC BY-SA)

-The Moment That Stays With Me: Standing before the Memorial Cenotaph in Peace Memorial Park, I watched the morning light catch the arch.
-Through that arch, perfectly aligned, you can see the Flame of Peace burning in its stone vessel, and beyond that, the skeletal silhouette of the Atomic Bomb Dome.
+Outside, the morning light caught the arch of the Memorial Cenotaph.
+Through that arch, perfectly aligned, you can see the Flame of Peace burning in its stone vessel, and beyond that the skeletal silhouette of the Atomic Bomb Dome.
 The flame was lit in 1964 and will burn, they say, until every nuclear weapon on earth is destroyed.
-An elderly woman approached carrying a bundle wrapped in cloth.
-She knelt, carefully unwrapped it, and laid down what must have been a thousand origami cranes — strand after strand of them, bright paper birds folded by patient hands, cascading across the stone.
+I watched an elderly woman approach carrying a bundle wrapped in cloth.
+She knelt, carefully unwrapped it, and laid down strand after strand of folded origami cranes — bright paper birds cascading across the stone.
 She bowed twice, deeply, and walked away without a word.
-I don't know her story.
-I don't know if she lost family here, or if she was here that August morning, or if she simply carries the city's memory forward.
-But I know what Hiroshima chose: forgiveness over bitterness, rebuilding over rage, hope over despair.
-That takes a kind of strength I can barely comprehend.
+Something broke open inside me.
+I whispered a quiet prayer there, standing on ground where seventy thousand souls had vanished in a single flash of light, and I felt my heart swell with a grief I had not expected and a hope I could not explain.
+Hiroshima chose forgiveness over bitterness.
+It chose to rebuild rather than rage.
+That takes a kind of courage I can barely comprehend.

 What you need to know before you dock.

-• Currency: Japanese Yen (¥ / JPY); credit cards accepted widely but cash preferred at markets and smaller shops
+- Currency: Japanese Yen (JPY); credit cards accepted widely but cash preferred at smaller shops

-• Best Season: Spring (March-May) for cherry blossoms; autumn (October-November) for fall foliage; avoid late July-August (extreme heat/humidity)
+- Best Season: Spring (March-May) for cherry blossoms; autumn (October-November) for fall foliage; avoid late July-August (extreme heat and humidity)

 Hiroshima Area Map